 - and / or spending time doing hobbies or activities they love can help reduce angry outbursts.

 As they saying goes, getting older isn’t for wimps.
-Many things can contribute to anger and outbursts in the elderly.
+Many things can contribute to anger and outbursts in older individuals.

-By understanding some of the effects of aging, you may become less resentful of mood swings in a senior loved one.
+If older children and caregivers can learn to understand some of the effects of aging, they may become less resentful of mood swings in their senior loved one.

 In addition, if you uncover a physical reason for their anger, you may be able to get them the necessary help that could make their later years happier.